BlakeFrei/campaign-learn.en/help/acc/sending_messages/recurring-deliveries.md

 snippet: y
 ---

-# How to set up recurring and continuous email campaigns{#how-to-set-up-recurring-and-continuous-email-campaigns}
+# How to set up recurring and continuous email campaigns

+This tutorial explains how to set up a recurring and a continuous delivery and the differences between the two approaches.

 ## Recurring and Continuous Delivery Tracking {#recurring-and-continuous-delivery-tracking}